 GUIDANCE FOR DOCUMENTING INSPECTION PROCEDURE 71152

-IDENTIFICATION AND RESOLUTION
+PROBLEM IDENTIFICATION AND RESOLUTION

 One of the objectives of Inspection Procedure 71152 is to provide an assessment of the effectiveness of the licensees problem identification and resolution (PI&R) programs.
 Consequently, the type of documentation for this inspection should be different than for other baseline inspections and may include more qualitative observations.
 Listed below are some general principles that apply to documenting the results of IP 71152.
 These principles supplement the guidance contained elsewhere in Inspection Manual Chapter (IMC) 0612.